miramar-labs/miramar-labs.github.io/_posts/2021-03-21-cuda-torch-extendion.markdown

 This is a short post about how to invoke a custom C++ CUDA Kernel from Python/Torch.

 A CUDA kernel is a C++ function that runs on an NVidia GPU.
-GPU architecture differs from CPU architecture in that you have vastly more threads to play with (and hence far greater parallelism)
+GPU architecture differs from CPU architecture in that you have vastly more (hardware) threads to play with (and hence opportunities for far greater parallelism)

 Consider the task of adding two very large vectors, in CPU land you might do this in a for loop: